opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-json-jsonb-functions-and-operators.md

 - json_contains(json, json[, text])

-  Description: The third optional parameter is the path of the first JSON parameter.
+  Description: The third optional parameter is the `path` of the first JSON parameter.
 It determines whether the first JSON parameter contains the second JSON parameter.

   Return type: Boolean

   Remarks:

   - If any parameter is NULL, the function returns NULL.
-  - If the path does not exist in JSON, the function returns NULL.
+  - If the `path` does not exist in JSON, the function returns `NULL`.

   Example: